-Attribution of Seasonal Climate Anomalies October-November-December 2019
+Attribution of Seasonal Climate Anomalies November-December-January 2019/2020

-Summary of October-November-December 2019 Observed Conditions and Outlooks
+Summary of November-December-January 2019/2020 Observed Conditions and Outlooks

-- The sea surface temperature (SST) anomalies in equatorial Pacific Ocean were weak; Indian Ocean Dipole (IOD) continued to be in a strong positive phase with negative (positive) SST anomalies in the eastern (western) Indian Ocean; SST anomalies throughout the NE Pacific continued to be strongly positive (Slide 4). - Consistent with the positive phase of the IOD, drier than normal precipitation was observed over the region extending from Indonesian Archipelago to SE. equatorial Indian Ocean (Slide 5). - Drier than normal precipitation over the region from the Indonesian Archipelago to E. equatorial Indian Ocean, Australia, equatorial central Pacific, and the E Brazil were predicted well in the CFSv2 (slide 11) and the multi-model ensemble forecasts from the WMO Lead Center (slides 39-40). - Tropical observed above normal height anomalies were well captured in the CFSv2 simulations and forecasts, while the centers of positive and negative height anomalies over the PNA region were misplaced in the model forecasts that led to misplaced cold surface temperature anomalies over the NA.
+- The sea surface temperature (SST) anomalies in equatorial Pacific Ocean continued to be weak; Indian Ocean Dipole (IOD) continued to be in a positive phase with negative (positive) SST anomalies in the eastern (western) Indian Ocean; SST anomalies throughout the NE Pacific continued to be strongly positive (Slide 4). - Consistent with the positive phase of the IOD, drier than normal precipitation was observed over the region extending from Indonesian Archipelago to SE. equatorial Indian Ocean (Slide 5). - Drier than normal precipitation over the region from the Indonesian Archipelago to E. equatorial Indian Ocean, Australia, equatorial central Pacific, and the E Brazil were predicted well in the CFSv2 (slide 11) and the multi-model ensemble forecasts from the WMO Lead Center (slides 39-40). - Large scale structures of the observed positive height anomalies over the tropical and N. sub-tropical region were well captured in the CFSv2 forecasts, while the centers of positive and negative height anomalies over the northern NA region were misplaced in the model forecasts that led to missed cold surface temperature anomalies over the Alaska and w.
+Canada.